JoseGoncalves/vue-keycloak/README.md

 | initOptions | `Keycloak.KeycloakInitOptions` | `initOptions` is Keycloak init options.  |
 | config      | `Keycloak.KeycloakConfig`      | `config` is the Keycloak configuration.  |

-Use the example below to generate dynamic Keycloak conifiguration.
+Use the example below to generate dynamic Keycloak configuration.

 ```typescript
 app.use(vueKeycloak, async () => {